askonomm/elejs/README.md

 A library that transforms PHP code into JavaScript code, enabling you to write your front-end in your back-end.

 **Note** that it merely transforms PHP into JavaScript, meaning that the behavior of code changes according to the differences between the PHP and JavaScript runtimes.
+A lot of (most of) stuff is missing, especially when it comes to JS interop definitions.
+That said, a proof of concept is working, and demonstrates that it is indeed possible to transpile PHP into JavaScript.

 ## Installation